Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting After Removing the Four Screws, Still Impossible to Remove the Metal Bracket From SwitchBot Lock Body.
+### Troubleshooting After Removing the Four Screws, Still Impossible to Remove the Metal Bracket From SwitchBot Lock Pro Body.

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.